-Investment returns include any amount an investment has increased (or decreased) in value plus dividends plus compounding of both dividends and capital gains when they are reinvested.
+Investment returns include any amount an investment has increased (or decreased) in value plus dividends or (other income) plus compounding of both dividends and capital gains when they are reinvested.

 INVESTMENT RETURN = GAIN + DIVIDENDS + COMPOUNDING

-To clarify, in this post, we are looking at ways to get income from investments of $10,000 a month.
+To clarify this important point, in this post, we are looking at ways to get income from investments of $10,000 a month.
 This does not include capital gains from investing.

 When considering investment return, note that taxes and fees are not factored into the numbers in this post since they vary greatly but they will likely offset investment income and should be considered in your retirement income planning as they will greatly affect how much money you need to retire.

 Now that we have clarified investment income vs capital gains vs investment return, and addressed investment risk, let’s look more at how much investors need to invest to make $10,000 a month in income alone.

 How Much Do You Need to Invest to Make $10,000 a Month in Income?